 This is the way, it is said, The Desatir was revealed, and its prophets instructed to translate its truths into language that would nourish men's souls.

-(Reprinted from Sunrise magazine, December 1976.
-Copyright © 1976 by Theosophical University Press.)
+(From Sunrise magazine, December 1976.
+Copyright © 1976 by Theosophical University Press)